emmie-vinet/CDL_ml_model/README.md

 ## Limitations & Next Steps

 The dominance of Session 2 features means the model largely **confirms** an outcome that is already emerging rather than **predicting** it early.
 The main lever for improvement is strengthening Session 1-only features to enable earlier, more actionable predictions.
-It is more a model of nowcasting rather than forecasting.
+It is more a model of **nowcasting** rather than **forecasting**.

 ## Repository Structure